Submissions Guidelines

 Proposals accepted from:

 Proposals may be submitted at any time.
-The exhibition committee convenes multiple times throughout the year, and notices will be sent once reviews are completed.
-Please note: TAC is currently scheduling exhibitions approximately two years in advance; submitting an application does not guarantee inclusion in the annual program; while we carefully review every proposal, we are unable to provide individual feedback on unsuccessful applications.
+Exhibition proposals will be reviewed multiple times throughout the year, and notices will be sent once reviews are completed.
+Please note: It may take three-six months before you hear back about your proposal.
+TAC is currently scheduling exhibitions approximately two years in advance; submitting a proposal does not guarantee inclusion in the annual program; while we carefully review every proposal, we are unable to provide individual feedback on unsuccessful applications.

-When reviewing proposals, the committee considers the following:
+When reviewing proposals, the following will be considered: